 Structural constraints

-In the late colonial period, churches such as the Reformed Presbyterian Church and limited-issue organizations, such as the Red Cross, began working on local and regional, and social matters.
-According to the long-existing, now-banned Centro de Estudios e Iniciativas para el Desarrollo (CEID), led by Alfredo Okenve, of the roughly 250 CSOs active in 2010, 50% were NGOs, 23% were “community groups,” 19% were cooperatives and 8% were associations.
-The majority (70%) of CSOs had 10 to 20 members, limiting political participation.
+The evolution of civil society in Equatorial Guinea dates to the early independence period, when independent churches such as the Reformed Presbyterian Church and organizations such as the Red Cross began addressing regional and social concerns.
+However, compared to other regions, the number of active civic associations remains notably low.
+According to figures once provided by the now-banned Centro de Estudios e Iniciativas para el Desarrollo (CEID), founded by Alfredo Okenve, there were roughly 250 civil society organizations (CSOs) active in 2010, with half classified as NGOs, 23% as community groups, and the rest as cooperatives and associations.
+Most of these groups comprised only 10 to 20 members, a factor that has significantly limited broader political participation.

 Civil society traditions